coreos/docs/running-coreos/cloud-providers/interoute/index.md

 ### Zone

-The "zoneid" parameter specifies the zone (data centre of VDC) of the VM to be deployed.
-I can view the list of the available zones by typing:
+The 'zoneid' parameter specifies the zone (data centre of VDC) of the VM to be deployed.
+You can view the list of the available zones by typing:

 ```cloudmonkey
 > listZones filter=id,name
 ```
-You should get the following result, if you are working in the Europe region of VDC.Note that the UUID values required for most of the input parameters will be different from the ones shown here.):
+You should get the following result, if you are working in the Europe region of VDC.Note that the UUID values required for most of the input parameters will be different from the ones shown here:

 ```cloudmonkey
 +--------------------------------------+-------------------+